Plato's Lemonade Stand: Stirring Change into Something Great

 From Tom Morris

-The Art of Change is Composed of 3 Component Arts:
+The Art of Change Involves:

 A Quick Story

-When I checked into the Palm Beach Four Seasons Hotel once for a talk a few years ago, the bellman learned I had taught at Notre Dame and quickly told me about another guy from Indiana, a former farmer who, fresh into his first job as a salesman, had just visited the hotel for a sales convention the previous week.
+When I checked into the Palm Beach Four Seasons Hotel once for a talk years ago, the bellman learned I had taught at Notre Dame and quickly told me about another guy from Indiana, a former farmer who, fresh into his first job as a salesman, had just visited the hotel for a sales convention the previous week.
 It was his very first time in a hotel.
 Not bad to start with the Four Seasons.
 He took his own bags up to his room to leave them quickly and get back down to an important first meeting.
 Five minutes passed, then ten.
 After a bit more time, his direct manager, who had traveled with him, called up to his room to see what was causing the delay.
 He said, “I don’t know what to do.
 I’m in the room, and there are only three doors.
 One is the bathroom, one is a closet, and the other has a sign on it that says Do Not Disturb.”

 I was glad to be told this little story, however true or apocryphal.
 It sure captures the way a lot of people get themselves into a situation where they feel trapped and don’t know what to do.
 We all have to learn how to read and understand the signs that are around us, use our imaginations well, and find the proper doorway that any set of circumstances will present us.